Tampa White Collar Crime Lawyers

 Identity theft, for example, is illegal under both state and federal law.
 As a state offense, the "criminal use of personal identification information" is criminalized under Sec.
 817.568.
 So, in Florida, identity theft can be prosecuted as a felony of the third degree, punishable by up to 5 years in prison and a fine not to exceed $5,000.

 On the federal level, identity theft is criminalized under 18 U.S. Code Sec.
 1028.
-The punishment for identity theft under the federal statute is a fine and up to 20 years in prison.
+The punishment for identity theft under federal law is a fine and up to 20 years in prison.

 If a Florida resident is facing identity theft charges, which are illegal under both state and federal law, the state and federal prosecutors will decide whether the defendant should be prosecuted in state or federal court.
 If the facts of the case are serious enough or involve a large amount of money, there is a strong possibility that the defendant will be prosecuted in federal court.